Global Rankings of Gender Equality (GRGE)

 Global Rankings of Gender Equality (continued)

-The top twelve countries for each of these ten ranking systems are shown in the chart below.
+The top fourteen countries for each of these ten ranking systems are shown in the chart below.

 |Aberdeen||The Economist||Equal Measures 2030||Equileap||OECD||PwC||UNDP||U.S. News and World Report||World Bank||World Economic Forum|